dist-sys/mqttloader/doc/usage_en.md

 ```

 By these, from the publisher on host B to the subscriber on the host A via the broker, MQTT messages are delivered.
-When running on multiple machines, the following parameters in the configuration file should be considered.
+When running on multiple machines, the following parameters in *mqttloader.conf* should be considered.

 - Specify the same NTP server on host A and host B with the parameter `ntp`.
 - Specify enough long timeout period with the parameter `subscriber_timeout`.